EdwinZhanCN/edwinzhancn.github.io/docs/Activities/minecraft-server/MC-guide.md

 # Minecraft-server

 Yes, you are invited.
-If you cannot read english, please use [This Web Translator](https://immersivetranslate.com/en/)
+If you cannot read English, please use [This Web Translator](https://immersivetranslate.com/en/)

 ## Mod Installation Guide (Fabric)